Disability Grievance Procedure

 A written report containing a summary of the investigation, findings, a recommendation of whether discrimination occurred will be provided to the Vice President of Student Affairs who will review and approve of the decision.
 The approved decision and written report will be provided to all parties involved and records of the process will be retained in accordance with College policy and procedure.
 This process will take place 60 days from start of the investigation, however, the timeline may be extended to account for unforeseen/unpredictable circumstances throughout the duration of the investigation.

-A. A Procedural error was made that unfairly and materially affected the outcome of the investigation:
+- A Procedural error was made that unfairly and materially affected the outcome of the investigation;

 Appeal Process Timeline:

-• The Vice President of Student Affairs may then take up to 4 days to render a decision on the appeal.
+- The Vice President of Student Affairs may then take up to 4 days to render a decision

 The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination based on disability with the U.S. Department of Health and Human Services, Office for Civil Rights.